ryanatkn/react-typescript-closing-the-loop/README.md

 ## What is "the loop?"
-React has promoted a now well-known concept called *unidirectional data flow*, which has been adopted by Angular 2, Ember 2, the React community via Flux and Redux, the Vue community via Vuex, and many others.
+React has promoted a now well-known concept called *unidirectional data flow*, which has been adopted by Angular 2, Ember 2, the React community via Flux and Redux, the Vue.js community via Vuex, and many others.
-This contrasts with the *bidirectional data flow* or *two-way data binding* used in Angular 1, Ember 1, Vue 1, and Knockout, among others.
+This contrasts with the *bidirectional data flow* or *two-way data binding* used in Angular 1, Ember 1, Vue.js 1, and Knockout, among others.

 There are a lot of
 [great resources](https://staltz.com/unidirectional-user-interface-architectures.html)